deannazhu514/15237-AND/README.md

 Deanna Zhu dwz
 Norbert Chu nrchu

-[PROJECT DESCRIPTION]

-**FIX THIS**
+Spectrum

 Our goal is to make a DJing app that can be used simultaneously across multiple devices.
-In general, there are very currently very few apps that utilize multiple screens to function.
-However, DJ apps would greatly benefit from being shared across multiple screens.
-Desktop DJ apps are feature-rich but offer a less intuitive and tactile experience for users.
-Tablet apps are more ergonomically appropriate for their context but, given constraints in screen space, typically offer a limited subset of features.
-By modularizing components of a traditional digital or analog DJ setup, we can distribute the interface across a variety of available devices — from handsets to desktops — allowing for both a large number of controls and a tactile and intuitive user experience.
-Our goal is for the app to be accessible to both novice and experienced users, on multiple devices or only one.
+Our app is SoundCloud based, and uses both HTML5 Audio and SoundManager to stream songs.
+We modularize components of a traditional digital or analog DJ setup to be track specific, so we can distribute the interface across a variety of available devices — from handsets to desktops — allowing for both flexibility in controls and a tactile and intuitive user experience.

-[HOW TO USE]
+How to Use

+To run the app, run "node app".
+On a desktop, go to "http://localhost:8999/static/index.html" in your browser.
+On mobile, *********.

+This app can be run on multiple devices of varying screen sizes in one session.
+When you first open the app, you should login through SoundCloud.
+If your account doesn't have any sets, you should add some sounds because otherwise your setlist is empty.
+When you have sets, they should be displayed in the setlist menu and you can choose to add sounds to your session's "setlist" by adding a whole setlist or individual sounds.
+When you remove a sound from the screen, you remove it from the setlist.
+You can add it back in by going back to the setlist menu.

+We have two modes for playing your setlist.
+In "Autoplay" mode, the next song should begin playing automatically after the current song finishes.
+When also in "Loop" mode, the current setlist should loop around when the last song finishes.
+When Autoplay is off, the user manually determines which song to play next and when.

+To play or pause a sound, you just click/press the turntable.
+For each playing sound, you can adjust the volume, the playback position, the playback rate, and also fade into the next song if there is one.
+On mobile, besides play/pause, you can only adjust the playback position.

+A typical use case in DJing would be to stream audio from one device while pre-listening to the next track through headphones.
+With multiple devices, one device will be the main